home I index I latest I glossary I introductions I e-mail I about this site

 All Saints, Welborne

-WARNING I love Victorian churches, and I was really looking forward to seeing All Saints.
-It isn't really Victorian.
+Of course, this church isn't really Victorian.
 It is one of the many medieval round-towered churches in the Wensum valley to the west of Norwich.
-But it was totalled in the 1870s at the expense of the Rector, Barnham Johnson.
+But it was totalled in the 1870s at the expense of the Rector, John Barham Johnson.
 He replaced the chancel, completely refitted the shell of the nave, and finished off the round tower with a brick course and conical top.
 The tower is curiously short on openings, making an age difficult to guess, but Detective Pevsner noted the thickness of the nave west wall, suggesting that the church was here before the tower, as is common in this part of Norfolk.
 This would place the tower no earlier than the late Norman period.
 I looked forward to testing this theory for myself.

-Before we did, there was a smattering of stained glass fragments in the porch window that required examination.
+At the north-west corner of the nave is a memorial to Henry Barham-Johnson, son of the restoring Barham Johnson.
+Henry followed his father as Rector here.
+One of Henry's own sons, Geoffrey, was killed in the First World War.
+Another son, John, was a popular composer of piano and church music.
+Both are remembered on the memorial with him.
+Out in the porch window there is a curious survival, a smattering of medieval stained glass fragments.
 They came from the same collection as the great sequence of Saints and Martyrdoms in the church at North Tuddenham.
-They were found in a builder's yard in Dereham in the 1880s, and bought for fifty shillings.
+They were found in a builder's yard in Dereham in the 1880s, and were bought for fifty shillings.
 The bulk was installed at North Tuddenham, but the Rector gave the odd bits left over to Welborne.
 Some of the fragments of inscription here match bits of inscription in the other church, and are part of a massive sequence of the life and martyrdom of St Margaret.
 No one knows where it all came from originally.
 It must have been a big church.

 home I index I latest I introductions I e-mail I about this site I glossary